 Distributing kit is its own event, running over a period of up to 6 weeks in dedicated, centralised locations in advance of shipping out to the events.
 Here, sponsors, suppliers, support teams and the athletes all come together to check sizes, try clothes on, engage with the marketing teams and ultimately leave with their packed bags ready to head out to the host nation.

 From a process perspective, the whole activity involves the typical stock management activities such as goods-inwards, unpacking, stock taking, storing, picking.

-The challenges however, for TeamGB, are that they don’t have a fixed warehouse environment (its pop-up), they rely on volunteers for helping with the kitting out and can’t invest in long term stock management solutions.
+The challenges for Team GB, are that they don’t have a fixed warehouse environment.
+All kitting-out events are entirely 'pop-up' and so have to work first time.
+They are completely reliant on volunteers for helping with the kitting out and can’t invest in long term stock management solutions.

 Surely the obvious solution is to use paper (with a bit of Excel)?
-On the face of it, it gets the job done, its quick, not reliant on IT and everyone knows how to write.
+On the face of it, it gets the job done, it's quick, not reliant on IT and everyone knows how to write.

-Working closely with TeamGB, we built a rich, mobile solution which bridged the gap between the flexibility of paper, and the large scale, but often inflexible stock management systems.
+Working closely with Team GB, we built a rich, mobile solution which bridged the gap between the flexibility of paper, and large scale, but often inflexible stock management systems.

-A strong focus for all, was on the design of the system.
+A strong focus for all was on the design of the system.
 With a planned turnover of volunteer ‘personal shoppers’ throughout the event, the system needed the absolute minimum of training, with errors being virtually impossible.
 This allowed the operators to start quickly and spend their time focussing on the athlete rather than the system, further enhancing the experience for all.

-The system for Tokyo builds on the solution we have developed with TeamGB over four subsequent Olympic Games, with the provision of an integrated service which includes enhancements, 80+ ruggedised iPads (including Mobile Device Management) and on-site support services.
+The system for Beijing and Tokyo builds on the solution we have developed with Team GB over four subsequent Olympic Games, with the provision of an integrated service which includes enhancements, 80+ ruggedised iPads (including Mobile Device Management) and on-site support services.